-Customer master data management (MDM): 5 steps to success
+Customer master data management (MDM) strategy: 5 steps to success

 Many companies struggle to ensure that their data is easy to find, current, accurate and shared with only those who need it.
 A whopping 80% of an analyst’s time is spent solely on discovering and preparing data, according to the Harvard Business Review.
 At the same time, having unnecessary information on-hand makes it more challenging to locate the information that you do need.
 Fortunately, these problems can be addressed by implementing customer master data management (MDM).
 MDM creates a common definition and a single view of the customer by centralizing data and creating governance, compliance and security.
 Given the amount of data and the number of systems that may be involved, MDM projects can be daunting.
 So where do you begin?
 Let’s take a look at the five steps to customer master data management success.